terrydolan/lang-learner/README.md

 Initially the app uses a single word file with the source and target languages fixed at French and English.

+The miniapps and the account utilities are available from the sidebar.

 The first miniapp is a simple word match challenge.

 ## Word Match
 Match as many English and French words as you can before the timer runs out.

-## Scores
+## Top Scores
-Check your scores to see how you compare to others.
+Check your top score and see how you compare to others.

+## My Scores
+Check all your scores.

+## Search
+Search the words.

 ## Language Dataset and Pipeline
 The app uses a hand-crafted list of paired French and English words and phrases.